 In April 2019, the Joint Standing Committee on the National Capital and External Territories tabled its report Telling Australia's Story—and why it's important: Report on the inquiry into Canberra's national institutions.
 The thirteenth recommendation, proposed the Australian Government relocate AIATSIS and expand its remit and facilities to constitute a comprehensive national institution focused on history, culture and heritage of Australia's Indigenous peoples, including a National Resting Place for repatriated ancestral remains that cannot immediately return to Country.

 In November 2018, the Joint Select Committee on Constitutional Recognition relating to Aboriginal and Torres Strait Islander Studies presented its Final Report.
-The fourth recommendation, recommends the Australian Government consider the establishment, in Canberra, of a National Resting Place for the remains of Aboriginal and Torres Strait ancestors which could be a place of commemoration, healing and reflection.
+The fourth recommendation, recommended the Australian Government consider the establishment, in Canberra, of a National Resting Place for the remains of Aboriginal and Torres Strait ancestors which could also be a place of commemoration, healing and reflection.

 In 2014 the Committee provided the 2014 National Resting Place consultation Report (the Report) to the Australian Government to inform decision making about the long-term care of ancestors repatriated from overseas that are unable to be returned to their communities of origin.
 The Report proposed that a National Resting Place be established in Canberra for the ancestors.